A Message From Our Music Director

 “What a wonderful, innovative program by you and the CMC yesterday!
 The choir sounded great, and the new works were very enjoyable and engaging.
 It is so encouraging not only to see the CMC continuing to build momentum, but to see the success of interesting, fresh programming concepts presented in this community.
 Your efforts in this regard help to open up the market for new ideas with the Symphony and all other arts groups.
 Please share with the chorus (and with Andy Fowler) my enthusiastic congratulations for a huge undertaking well done!”

-– Charles Jone Evans, Music Director, Long Bay Symphony
+– Music Director, Long Bay Symphony

 “Thank you again for the wonderful performance.
 You guys are really special.”